 Despite some beautiful dunes and beaches, the most lasting memories provided by Indiana’s fifty-mile lakeshore (by far the shortest of the Great Lakes states) are of the grimy steel mills and poverty-stricken neighbourhoods of towns like Gary and East Chicago.
 In northern Indiana, the area in and around Elkhart and Goshen contains one of the nation’s largest Amish settlements.
 The central plains are characterized by small market towns, except for the sprawling capital, Indianapolis, which makes a nice enough stopover.
-Bloomington is the home of Indiana University (and their perennial standout college basketball team), and it is the state’s premier college town.
-Hilly southern Indiana, at its most appealing in the fall, is a welcome contrast to the central cornbelt, boasting several quaint towns such as Nashville, while thriving Columbus exhibits a great array of contemporary architecture for such a small city.Read More
+Bloomington, the home of Indiana University (and its perennial standout college basketball team), is the state’s premier college town.
+Hilly southern Indiana, at its most appealing in the autumn, is a welcome contrast to the central cornbelt, boasting several quaint towns such as Jasper, while thriving Columbus exhibits a great array of contemporary architecture for such a small city.Read More

 The Indianapolis 500